Nsromapa/heysiri/README.md

 # heysiri
-Complete list of Siri commands
+Complete list of Siri commands, as of March 2020

 ## Overview